bitBeater/minecraft-server-launcher/README.md

 ## Contributing

-We welcome contributions!
+Contributions and advices are welcomed!
 If you'd like to improve the Minecraft Server Launcher, please submit pull requests, suggest features, or report issues.
 For significant changes, open an issue first to discuss what you would like to change.

 ## License